Palks-Studio/santeplusai/README.md

 ---

-### `web/` — Minimal Exposed Technical Layer
+### `core/` — Minimal Exposed Technical Layer

-This folder corresponds to the exposed server entry point
+This folder contains the entire private server logic:
-(`public_html` in the production environment).

-It intentionally contains no business logic
-and is strictly limited to:

-- server access control rules (`.htaccess`)
-- technical state or restart files

-No functional processing, no business data,
-and no application scripts are present in this layer.

-This separation helps reduce the attack surface
-and strictly isolate the public site from sensitive processing.
+processing scripts, PHP libraries, JSON data,
+generated invoices and internal logs.

+It is never publicly exposed and is only accessible
+internally, from scripts and scheduled tasks.

 ---

-### `worker/` — Internal Automation
+### `assistant-node/` — Internal Automation

-The `worker/` folder contains internal processes that run in the background, with no public exposure.
+The `assistant-node/` folder contains internal processes that run in the background, with no public exposure.
 These scripts are triggered solely via scheduled tasks or internal server calls.

 They handle, among other things: